-When completed, the Squannacook River Rail Trail will be 3.7 miles long through the towns of Townsend and Groton, running between the Bertozzi Wildlife Area in Groton and Depot Street in Townsend center.
+When completed, the Squannacook River Rail Trail will be 3.7 miles long.
 This multi-use recreational trail will parallel the scenic Squannacook River and will connect the town centers of Townsend Harbor and Townsend Center, two historical districts, two shopping centers, the North Middlesex Regional High School, and several major open space/ conservation areas (notably Townsend State Forest and the Squannacook River and Ash Swamp Wildlife Management Areas).
 In Townsend, this trail closely parallels the bicycle and pedestrian unfriendly Route 119, providing a long-desired safe alternative to that state highway for non-motorized travel.
-The surface will be stone dust, with a 10-foot width.

-The rail bed is owned by the MBTA, and was leased in March 2015 by the non-profit Squannacook Greenways.
-Squannacook Greenways was the first non-profit in the state of Massachusetts to sign a lease to construct a rail trail with the MBTA.
-Much more information is available at sqgw.org.
+The surface is/will be stone dust, with a 10-foot width.
+The rail bed is owned by the MBTA, and was leased in March 2015 by the non-profit Squannacook Greenways, Inc. Squannacook Greenways was the first non-profit in the state of Massachusetts to sign a lease to construct a rail trail with the MBTA.
+They were also the recipient of two MassTrails grants, funds from Groton's Community Preservation Act as well as private foundation money to continue efforts in project development.
+More information can be found at sqgw.org and http://squannacookgreenways.org/.